Datavisualiatie-UGent/project-dv24-1/README.md

 This repository contains the source code for the Regular Express project, a project for the course datavisualisation at Ugent 2023-2024, which aims to provide a comprehensive analysis of train delays in Belgium.
 The project uses data provided by Infrabel ([dataset](https://opendata.infrabel.be/explore/dataset/ruwe-gegevens-van-stiptheid-d-1/information/?disjunctive.train_no&disjunctive.relation&disjunctive.train_serv&disjunctive.line_no_dep&disjunctive.relation_direction&disjunctive.ptcar_lg_nm_nl&disjunctive.line_no_arr)) to generate insights and visualizations that can be used to improve the efficiency of the Belgian railway system.

+### Important

+Observable does not have the same behaviour in all browsers.
+A modern version of firefox and chrome works, however older versions give errors on certain plots, safari is also unable to display certain plots.
+ We were unable to find what browser versions are compatible with the observable framework but these are the ones we tested.

 ### Project Goals

 The goals we aim to achieve with this project fall into several categories: